-The most commonly reported symptom of Intrahepatic Cholestasis of Pregnancy is moderate to severe itching, and in many cases it is the only symptom reported.
-The itching can vary greatly from one affected woman to another, and it is important to remember that there really is no such thing as typical Intrahepatic Cholestasis of Pregnancy.
-Some presentations are more common than others, however.
+The most commonly reported Intrahepatic Cholestasis of Pregnancy symptom is moderate to severe itching, and in many cases it is the only symptom reported.
+Itching during pregnancy can vary greatly from one affected woman to another, and it is important to remember that there really is no such thing as typical symptoms of cholestasis.
+Some pregnant women have presentations that are more common than others, however.

 - Location of itching – the most commonly affected areas include the hands and feet.
-However, many women itch on their wrists, ankles, arms, legs, scalp, or all over.
-Some women itch everywhere except their hands and feet.
+However, itching hands, wrists, ankles, arms, legs, scalp, or all can happen.
+Some women have itchy skin everywhere except their hands and feet.

-- Fluctuations in itching – some women find that itching follows a cyclical pattern, in which it gets much worse at night and better, or even absent, during the day.
+- Fluctuations in itching – some women find that itching follows a cyclical pattern.
+Commonly, itching can be worse at night rather than during the day, or even absent during the day.
 The reason for this is not completely understood but it has been suggested that it may be related to the diurnal fluctuations in other hormones, particularly cortisol.
 Other women find that their itching does not follow this pattern.

 While most women only report itching as a symptom in their ICP pregnancy, there are other symptoms which may occur.

 Liver Pain (Right Upper Quadrant Pain or RUQ pain)